dendronhq/dendron-site/vault/dendron.release.2021-06-21.md

 - Updated config with details on [[default daily journal|dendron.topic.config.dendron#defaultdailyjournalvault,1:#*]]
 - Updated docs for the [[dendron.topic.seed-bank]]
-- For developers: Added more information on how to [[get help|dendron.dev.setup#getting-help]] when getting started with Dendron development.
+- For developers: Added more information on how to [[get help|pkg.plugin-core.quickstart#getting-help]] when getting started with Dendron development.

 ### Ongoing